Two dollar steaks from Nepal

 Are two dollar steaks still possible in Nepal?

-No. Well yes, in the off-season if you really know where to go.
+No. The last two dollar steak restraunt ended in 2014.
+In the off-season if you really know where to go you can get a steak for around $4.
 And I’ve stopped asking now.
-In 2007 when I first arrived in Nepal I was blown away with the ease I could get a beef steak in Nepal.
+In 2007 when I first arrived in Nepal I was blown away with the ease I could get a proper beef steak in Nepal.
 Considering the Hindu population and how the “holy cow” is revered I always found it a little intriguing.

 Best of all the streaks in Nepal were delicious.